Daniel-Mietchen/2016-aesir/primary.rst

    paper, and wants to mark it up with external blog commentary and public reviews.
-Unfortunately, the paper is a revision of a posted preprint and so its hypothes.is URL has changed and no annotations are associated with it; James submits the paper to a service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
+Unfortunately, the paper is a revision of a posted preprint and so its hypothes.is URL has changed and no annotations are associated with it; James submits the paper to an Aesir-based service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
 As a bonus, James could annotate the paper with his review when he is done.

-   Here, Hypothes.is could help tame the impending chaos of pre- and post-publication open peer review, linking comments from multiple locations to each paper.
+   Here, Hypothes.is could help tame the impending chaos of pre- and post-publication open peer review, by interlinking comments from multiple sources to each paper.
+These comments could even be summarized and overlaid by a meta-analysis service, providing additional value to readers.

 In these three use cases, considerable computational work is being done by the remote server - none of this work can be done within the confines